 This guy was basically a little shit, motivated by greed and more venal needs.
 George drilled his forces and lead them into battle after battle as Rao subjugated the nearby Rajputs.

 After a string of victories George was granted a noble rank (jagir) for his services.
-Meanwhile his ex the Begum Samra found her new lover had began alienating many of the army and the good folks of Sandhara, to the point where she was replaced by a guy named Zafar-yab-Khan.
+Meanwhile his ex the Begum Samra found her new lover had begun alienating many of the army and the good folks of Sandhara, to the point where she was replaced by a guy named Zafar-yab-Khan.

 George was away serving Rao at the time, and only got word of the situation when his ex-lover sent him a desperate appeal.
 Levassolut was dead and she was being kept tied to a wagon wheel under armed guard.